 Click on Style to choose one of the subtitles presets.
 Of course, you can edit them to fit your preferences.
 Much like the native Amazon Prime Video settings, you can increase text size, change the outline, and edit the background.

 If you need to make the subtitles bigger, the Large Text preset on Apple TV should work just fine.
 In fact, the font in the preset is much larger than the default one on Amazon Prime Video.
 When you get inside the Subtitles and Captioning menu, make sure the CC is turned on.

 If you have any problems with the subtitles, the first thing to do is to check the device compatibility.
 Luckily, most iOS, Android, and Windows devices support subtitles, and the same goes for gaming consoles.

 Next, you should check if the video you are playing actually has subtitles available.
-If everything checks out but there are still no subtitles, restart your device, play the video again and try to turn the subtitles on again.
+If everything checks out but there are still no subtitles, restart your device, play the video, and try to turn the subtitles on again.

 Some users have reported uninstalling and reinstalling the application works well.
 Before doing this, make sure your app is up-to-date.
 Certain issues with apps appear when the software is out of date.

-You should have the CC ready to go on Amazon Prime Video at no time.
-And if you have special preferences it pays to spend some time and tweak the preset to your liking.
+You should have the CC ready to go on Amazon Prime Video in no time.
+And if you have special preferences, it pays to spend some time and tweak the preset to your liking.
 This way you don’t need to go back to the settings every time you use subtitles.
-The best thing about it, the changes sync across all the devices connected to your Prime Video.